LLNL/MuyGPyS/README.md

 ### Preprocessing data embedding for many trials

-If one wants to experiment with many trials with the same embedding dimension with a deterministic(-ish) embedding method like PCA, on cane use `muyscans.embed.embed_all` to embed the data either in-place or into a pair of fresh dicts, depending on your experiment needs.
+If one wants to experiment with many trials with the same embedding dimension with a deterministic(-ish) embedding method like PCA, on cane use `MuyGPyS.embed.embed_all` to embed the data either in-place or into a pair of fresh dicts, depending on your experiment needs.

 In-place embedding:
 ```
-In [9] from muyscans.embed import embed_all
+In [9] from MuyGPyS.embed import embed_all

 In [10] embed_all(train, test, embed_dim=40, embed_method="pca", in_place=True)
 ```